-- Sacrificial Lion: Victor is killed both because he implicated himself and as a warning to Walter and Jesse that Gus is not afraid to cut any loose ends.
+- Sacrificial Lamb: Victor is killed both because he implicated himself and as a warning to Walter and Jesse that Gus is not afraid to cut any loose ends.

 - Shout-Out: Walt and Jesse eat breakfast at a Denny's with brand-new shirts because their old clothes were soaked with blood.

 - Slashed Throat: Gus does this to Victor to punish him for not preventing Gale's murder but also to create a past victim showcase and scare the crap out of Walt, Jesse and Mike so that they never step out of line again.
 Victor was not only not expecting it, but the throat slitting was conducted with a box cutter (complete with a blood spurt).
 Just to make this throat slitting creepier, Gus simply removes his bloodied hazmat suit, puts on his business suit, tells Jesse and Walt to clean up the mess, and calmly returns to work.

 - Smug Snake: Victor is particularly smug when he tries to impress Gus with his cooking.

 - Too Dumb to Live: Victor checking out Gale's crime scene without making up a story to the witnesses and letting himself be seen, which leads to his death by Gus's box cutter.

 - These Hands Have Killed: Gus projects this one symbolically onto Walt, by laying Victor's corpse right at Walt's feet after he's killed.